longhtt/Seattle-Weather/README.md

 3. How to share your work to support reproducible research

-## Overview
+## Description
 this project is to look at two data sets and determine which location has more rain, Seattle or St. Louis <br/>
-with both cities being given tables to show their daily precipitation we will answer the question: <br/>
+with both cities being given tables to show their daily precipitation, we will answer the question: <br/>
-which city has more rain?
+which city has more rain? <br/>
+After preparing and fixing the data for analysis we are able to make a general conclusion that St. Louis rains more than Seattle

+## Requirements
+must require a GitHub account and access to Colab that runs the Data Preparation and Data Analysis

 ## Data
 [seattle_rain.csv](https://raw.githubusercontent.com/longhtt/Seattle-Weather/main/seattle_rain.csv)